agh-reactive/reactive-lab3/README.md

 1. (20 points)

-* Add to action system actors `OrderManager` and `Payment` according to the diagram below:
+* Add new actors `OrderManager` and `Payment` and create an actor system according to the diagram below:
 ![OrderManager diagram](ordermanager.drawio.svg)

 * Add test for `CartActor`.
 Tests should contain: